mariadb-corporation/mariadb-columnstore-docker/README.md

 *   ```docker exec -it mcs1 provision```

 ```
-Waiting for PM1 to be initialized ..... done
+Waiting for PM1 to be initialized ................... done
-Adding PM1 to cluster ... done
+Adding PM1 to CMAPI ... done
+Waiting for CMAPI cluster start ........ done
-Validating ... done
+Validating ColumnStore engine ... done
 ```

 #### Access Containers